-One of the most common questions we’re asked is: “I’m thinking of starting a new business, where do I begin?”
-While there can be many different answers depending on your circumstances and goals, there are a few solid resources we always point people to before setting up a consultation with a DLO attorney.
+One of the most common questions asked by new clients is: “I’m thinking of starting a new business, where do I begin?”
+While there can be many different answers depending on your circumstances and goals, there are a few solid resources we always point people to before setting up a consultation.

 Check them out below—some are short and sweet and some are long and technical—but all are super helpful!

-- This blog post from Davis gives a very high-level overview of the steps involved in taking any legal entity from 0-60, along with the general timelines associated with the phases.
+- This blog post gives a very high-level overview of the steps involved in taking any legal entity from 0-60, along with the general timelines associated with the phases.